JOB TITLE: LIBRARY BRANCH MANAGER II

 - Provides general reference assistance by helping customers answering questions, placing holds, completing forms, etc.

-- Resolves any customer issues and communicate library policies and procedures to patrons.
+- Resolves any customer issues and communicates library policies and procedures to patrons.

 - Works with the Youth Services Coordinator to promote outreach in the community to children such as school visits and after-school programs.